turingschool/module_5/flower_exercise_2.0.md

 * Create a more focused strategy for your job search

 ### Review of Pairin
+**Note to Facilitators:** As you go through the top 4 Pairin qualities, please share your experience with your own Pairin results as examples to the group of how to reflect on each of these four areas and how you might describe them in your own words.

 #### What is Pairin again?
 Pairin is an assessment that measures over 100 coachable and changeable professional skills and mindsets ranging from conflict management to empathy to leadership.
 As we explore the Top 4 Pairin qualities again, it's important to note that the attribute in which you have the **highest intensity** in each of these 4 categories is what showed up in your results; you also utilize each of the other attributes but in lower intensities.